MicrosoftDocs/winrt-api/windows.ui.composition/layervisual.md

 | 1709 | 16299 | Shadow |

 ## -examples

-Apply Effects to a LayerVisual
+This example shows how to apply a [GaussianBlurEffect](https://microsoft.github.io/Win2D/WinUI3/html/T_Microsoft_Graphics_Canvas_Effects_GaussianBlurEffect.htm) to a LayerVisual.

 ```csharp